English 108: Writing Ready

-Office Hours: Tu Th 1-2, and by appt
+Office Hours: Tues Wed 1-2, and by appt

-English 108, Writing Ready, is designed for those students who are not fully confident of their writing skills as they enter college.
-It is a "bridge" course that offers students a clearer and more helpful academic transition from high school than they'll get if they just show up for class on Day One.
+English 108, Writing Ready, is a "bridge" course designed for those students who want to work on their writing skills as they enter college.
+As a bridge course it offers students a clearer and more helpful academic transition from high school than they'll get if they just show up for class on Day One.
 The course description on the Early Fall Start sign-up page reads:

 But while writing will always be at the center of this course, college students (like everyone else!) don't just "write"—they write as a form of inquiry into material connected to the courses they are taking.
 We'll be doing that here, too, and the subjects you'll write about are two: writing itself, and learning.